fossas/spectrometer/docs/reference/fossa_yml.md

 The fossa configuration file, `.fossa.yml`, is an optional file located at the root of a project that can be used to configure project settings.

-The following example is a configuration file with all available fields filled out.
-All fields except for `version` are optional.
-Configuration file versions 1 and 2 were used for CLI versions prior to 2.0.0.
+The following example is a configuration file with all available fields filled displayed.
+All fields except for `version` are optional, configuration file versions 1 and 2 were used for CLI versions prior to 2.0.0.

 ```yaml